Moussa Konaté (footballer)

-Pape Moussa Konaté (born 3 April 1993) is a Senegalese professional footballer who plays as a forward for Georgian club Dinamo Batumi and the Senegal national team.
-He was called up for the 2018 FIFA World Cup.
+Moussa Konaté (born 3 April 1993) is a Senegalese professional footballer who plays as a forward for Championnat National 2 club Bourges and the Senegal national team.

 Career

 Early career

 Moussa Konaté started his career playing for Senegalese second division club ASC Toure Kunda de Mbour, helping them to win promotion to the top division and win the Senegal FA Cup for the 2010 season, which resulted in a 2011 CAF Confederation Cup appearance.
 In spring 2011 Konaté went to Israel for a months trial with Maccabi Tel Aviv.
 He impressed Maccabi's coach Moti Ivanir enough to become Maccabi's first signing for the 2011–12 season.